 Alongside the practical lessons you will also study some underpinning theory to further develop your understanding of engineering processes, tools and equipment, the engineering environment, health and safety, engineering drawings etc.

-3 or 4 GCSE subjects at grade 3 ideally including English and Maths.
+A minimum of 4 GCSE subjects at grade 3 ideally including English and Maths.

 What will I study?

 - Working Safely in an Engineering Environment (mandatory)

 - Communicating Technical Information (mandatory)

 - Working Efficiently and Effectively in Engineering (mandatory)

 - Filing and Fitting Techniques

 - MIG/MAG/Gas Welding

 - Pneumatics Systems and Maintenance